DNagendra/aws_infra_terraform/README.md

-# denzi-devops
+# infini-devops

-Terraform module to create the Denzi Infrastructure from grond-up using a single command.
+Terraform module to create the infini Infrastructure from grond-up using a single command.
 For now, this REPO contains two folders
-1. denzi - Dev environment for a tenant called "denzi", which is up & running
+1. infini - Dev environment for a tenant called "infini", which is up & running
 2. modules - all modules needed to spin up a tenant
-3. denzi-uat - QA environment for a tenant called "denzi",which is up and running.
+3. infini-uat - QA environment for a tenant called "infini",which is up and running.

 ## What to do to onboard a new tenant?
 Steps are